makerdao/mips/MIP10/mip10.md

 **The Oracle Onboarding process is as follows:**

+0. A community members requests a new Oracle by publishing the MIP10c2 subtemplate in the Oracle section of the Maker Forum.
+At this point the proposal is in limbo until an Oracle Team commits to doing the work.
+An Oracle Team at its discretion may opt to skip this step.

 1. Oracle Team finds and select data sources
     - Exchange options
     - Pair selection